WICG/html-in-canvas/README.md

 ### 5. Synchronizing the DOM and drawing
 The `updateElementGeometry` method enables synchronizing the element's canvas drawing with the DOM:
-* Hit test order can be set or updated with `updateHitTestOrder`.
-The canvas maintains a list of drawable descendants to hit test, and hit testing proceeds straight from the canvas element to each descendant, skipping intervening clips and transforms.
+* Hit test order can be set to the top, cleared, or left unmodified with `preserveHitTestOrder`.
+The canvas maintains an ordered list of drawable descendants to hit test, and hit testing proceeds straight from the canvas element to each descendant, skipping intervening clips and transforms.
 * The DOM position of a `drawable` element can be modified with a canvas element transform, which is a DOMMatrix that transforms the element's border-box, before CSS transformations, to the drawn location in the canvas.
 The canvas element transform is not used for rendering, so changes to it do not cause the `paint` event to fire in the next frame.
 Once the canvas element transform has been set, the element's accessibility information is updated to include geometry information.

 `updateElementGeometry` is automatically run when drawing an element into a 2D context using `drawElementImage`.
 This behavior can be customized with `DrawElementImageOptions` by passing `{ preserveElementGeometry: true }` to `drawElementImage` to disable automatic geometry updates.
 3D contexts must call `updateElementGeometry` because, unlike 2D contexts, the transform from the element's drawn location in a texture to the canvas's CSS coordinates is not available in the canvas API.